brokkr/poca/README.md

 is unacceptable, please patch the setup.py file.

 ###Dependencies
-* You will need Python 3 for setup and running the program.
 * The following third-party modules are required: feedparser, mutagen.
 * Pip can install all of these using 'pip3 install [name of module]' (or pip2 as the case may be)